Last updated: 16 May 2022

 As you work through the ticket, notice the tabs above:

-Under User, you will find details about the person you are speaking to, including their user ID, the channel they’re on, and any variables the chatbot might have collected against them.
+Under User, you will find details about the person you are speaking to, including their user ID, the channel they’re on, any files they sent, and any variables the chatbot might have collected against them.

 Under Ticket, you will find the details of the ticket they’ve raised.

 Delete a ticket